A Note on the Gibbsian Representation of the Gradient of a Vector Field: Abstract

+Here, ${\bf e}_i\otimes{\bf e}_j$ represent a basis for second-order tensors as described by Gibbs \citep[][Chp.~V, \textsection 101]{gibbs1901vector}; additional details about the Gibbs representation of basis dyads is given in Appendix \ref{appendixA}.
+In conventional matrix representation, the dyadic (a second-order tensor) is given by

-Here, and in the material following, we have adopted the use of the symbol $\otimes$ to explicitly imply the Gibbsian dyadic defined above.
-While this notation was not adopted by Gibbs, it has become a regular convention in typesetting for dyads.
-This has become more than superfluous notation with the increasing use of GA, in which the product of two vectors with no intervening symbol defines the \emph{geometric product}; thus the ``$\otimes$" symbol helps to eliminate potential confusion.
+Here, and in the material following, we have adopted the modern use of the symbol ``$\otimes$'' to explicitly indicate the formation of Gibbsian dyad.
+We have also adopted an index form for Gibbs' unit vectors ${\bf i} ={\bf e}_1$, ${\bf j} ={\bf e}_2$, and ${\bf k} ={\bf e}_3$.
+While these notations were not adopted by Gibbs, they have become a regular convention in typesetting for vectors and dyads, and for mixing index notation with the notation of Gibbs.
+The use of the ``$\otimes$" symbol has become more than superfluous notation with the increasing use of geometric algebra (GA), in which the product of two vectors with no intervening symbol defines the \emph{geometric product}; thus explicit use of the ``$\otimes$" symbol helps to eliminate potential confusion.
 While Gibbs' terminology \emph{dyadic} is used here, this same operation is also known as the \emph{direct product} \citep{simmonds2012}, the \emph{tensor product} \citep{goodbody1982}, and occasionally the \emph{exterior product} \citep{degroot1963}.

-Clearly, ${\bf a}\otimes{\bf b} $ is not, in general, symmetric.
+Clearly, ${\bf a}\otimes{\bf b} $ is not, in general, a symmetric quantity.
 Because of this lack of symmetry, multiplying a vector by the dyadic from the left and from the right, in general, yield different results.
 Gibbs again addresses this at some length.
-Defining $\twoform{T}={\bf a}\otimes{\bf b}$, then one has a dyadic in \emph{postfactor} form defined by Gibbs when written as
+Defining $\mathbfsf{T}={\bf a}\otimes{\bf b}$, then one has a dyadic in \emph{postfactor} form defined by Gibbs when written as

 Analogously, the dyadic is in \emph{prefactor} form if